Ponquogue Parkway: History

 In the need for these new parkways, Moses and Andrews also proposed two parkway spurs across the Great South Bay and Shinnecock Bay.
 These parkway spurs, which would use bascule lift bridges, were to connect to the William Floyd Parkway (current-day CR 46) and Ponquogue Avenue (current-day CR 32), which would cross their respective bodies of water and terminate at a junction with Montauk Highway (NY 27A) in Shirley and Hampton Bays.
 Deemed locally as the Ponquogue Parkway, but also considered an extension of the Ocean Parkway, the new 47.5 mi parkway proposal would also bring forth three new parks into the New York State Parks system: Smith Point (replacing the current-day Smith Point County Park), Point O'Woods (in the namesake community) and Quogue.
 Fire Island State Park would also be rebuilt.
 Within that year, Andrews sliced over $6 million off of the project, eliminating a bridge over Fire Island Inlet along with the state parks at Quogue and Point O'Woods.
 The other 1938 change would be a new turnoff in Hampton Bays rather than construction out to Southampton and NY 27A.
-This money would be paid for by Suffolk Count and by a grant from the Public Works Administration.
+This money would be paid for by Suffolk County and by a grant from the Public Works Administration.